CivicActions/ssp-toolkit/docs/controls/RA.md

 > Security control type: Hybrid

-#### LINCS specific control or LINCS Responsibility

-This was completed in CY2016.

 ### Part a)

 #### LINCS specific control or LINCS Responsibility

-CivicActions will perform risk assessments for the LINCS system based on SP 800-30 Rev. 1 Guide for Conducting Risk Assessments at least annually and part of the change management activities for the LINCS system that warrant a new or updated risk assessment.
-The results of risk assessments will be compiled into a risk assessment report to be reviewed by CivicActions Management and relevant personnel, and also added to the GitHub system for the LINCS system.
+CivicActions/LINCS will perform risk assessments for the LINCS system based on SP 800-30 Rev. 1 Guide for Conducting Risk Assessments at least annually and as part of the change management activities for the LINCS system that warrant a new or updated risk assessment.